What happens to all of this cannabis research if rodents are not a good match for the human endocannabinoid system?

 In 2006, a review attempted to find out how often animal studies correlated with human results.
 The authors discovered that among well-known, regularly-cited research from animal studies, only thirty-seven percent were replicated in human studies.
 And what’s more, eighteen percent of research results were contradicted when tested on humans.

-The Future of Cannabis Research
+The Future of Cannabis Research and Animal Studies

 As we’re beginning to find out, what might be an effective cannabis treatment in lab mice may not be true for humans.
 And that may be especially relevant when studying the effects of cannabis on the brain and memory.
 This is just one of the reasons why some doctors are hesitant to prescribe cannabis just yet.